-Teaching your kids how to ride a bike
+TEN tips to help teach your kids how to ride a bike

-I get some expert advice from cycling great, Sir Chris Hoy.
+Some expert advice from cycling great, Sir Chris Hoy.

 Growing up, one of the most liberating things I ever did was to learn how to ride a bike.